nvim-flutter/flutter-tools.nvim/README.md

 was added, you can set your `flutter_path` to `"<INSERT-HOME-DIRECTORY>/snap/flutter/common/flutter/bin/flutter"` which is where this is usually installed by `snap`.

+### Highlights

+#### Widget guides

+To configure the highlight colour you can override the `FlutterWidgetGuides` highlight group.

+#### Notifications

+The highlights for flutter-tools notifications can be changed by overriding the default highlight groups

+- `FlutterNotificationNormal` - this changes the highlight of the content.
+- `FlutterNotificationBorder` - this changes the highlight of the border.

 ### Telescope Integration

 ![telescope picker](https://user-images.githubusercontent.com/22454918/113897929-495a3e80-97c3-11eb-959f-9574319cd93c.png)